vyca2017/content/content/tutorials/authentication/react-apollo-digits.md

 ![](./post-permissions.png?width=350)

-As we want to allow `EVERYONE` to signup with Digits, we create the according `Create Node` permission on the `User` model.
+As we want to allow `EVERYONE` to signup with Digits, we create the according `Create Node` permission on the `User` type.

 ![](./create-user-permissions.png?width=350)